su2code/su2code.github.io/_tutorials/incompressible_flow/Inc_Species_Transport_Composition_Dependent_Model/Inc_Species_Transport_Composition_Dependent_Model.md

 ## Background

 The geometry consists on a Static Kenics mixer with three blades, each blade starts at 90 degrees perpendicular to the previous blades and they are being twisted 180 degrees along the z-axis in order to enhance the mixing.
 Furthermore, two inlets are considered where pure air and pure methane are injected at each inlet.
-Finally, one oulet is considered at the end of the mixer device in order to study the pressure drop and the variance of the mass fraction, which is a measure of the mixing performance of the mixing device.
+Finally, one oulet is considered at the end of the mixer device.

 ## Problem Setup

-In this problem, we study the flow and mixing along the static kenic mixer.
-Then, we have the following boundary conditions at the inlets and outlet:
+In this problem, we study the flow and mixing along the kenic static mixer.
+Thus, we have the following boundary conditions at the inlets and outlet:

 - Equal Inlet Velocities (constant) = 5 m/s in normal direction (z-direction)
 - Outlet Pressure (constant) = 0 Pa